Ongoing Commitment to Excellence

 Can I assist someone else through security if I am not flying myself?

 Only ticketed passengers are allowed past security checkpoints.
 However, many airlines can issue special "companion passes" to non-travelers that allow them to accompany passengers requiring assistance to the gates, such as travelers with disabilities or children traveling alone.
 Travelers should check directly with their airlines to see what options are available.
+We also offer a program called SEA Visitor Pass, this program allows access to the post-security side of the airport to visitors who are not flying between the hours of 8:00 a.m. and 10:00 p.m. seven days a week.
+The last entrance is at 9:00 p.m.
+Many of the airport services and restaurants close at 10:00 p.m. so program access terminates at that time.

 I need to travel with medical devices.
 How do I prepare?

 If you have medical devices such as syringes or special apparatuses that might be questioned at the security checkpoint, please check with your airline in advance of your flight to confirm requirements.
-Under FAA regulations, diabetics who need to fly with syringes or insulin delivery systems should carry a vial of insulin with a professional, pharmaceutical preprinted label which clearly identifies the medication.
+Under FAA regulations, diabetics who need to fly with syringes or insulin delivery systems should carry a vial of insulin with a professional, pharmaceutical preprinted label that clearly identifies the medication.
 Because of the possibility of forgery, prescriptions and letters of medical necessity will not be accepted.

 You or your traveling companion may ask the TSA officer about any concerns during the screening process.
 You may provide the officer with the TSA notification card or other medical documentation to describe your condition.
 If you have other questions or concerns about traveling with a disability please contact passenger support.